 But what makes heads up pennies particularly lucky, and why is it good luck to pick them up?
-Some people believe that the forces of good and evil are constantly present in our lives.
+Some people believe that the forces of good and evil are always present in our lives.
 A heads up penny signifies the good in the world.
-On the flip side, a tails up penny is said to signify bad and evil.
+On the flip side, a tails up penny represents bad and evil.

 Has the Luck Worn Off?

-It may seem hard to believe, but at one point in time, a person’s wealth could be measured by the weight of the money in the bags they carried.
+It may seem hard to believe, but at one point in time, you could measure a person’s wealth by the weight of the money they carried.
 Imagine counting, adding, and protecting those coins from those who might wish to harm you.